Day 0 - Travel down!!

 If there's one lesson I learnt today that I'll take with me for the rest of the trip, it's not to have a big lunch when riding!
 Don't get me wrong, the burger was stunning and even more gorgeous given the sunny beer garden I was in, but having a full stomach was not good for my energy levels ☹ In contrast to the great riding in the morning, the afternoon was incredibly painful.
 There weren't many hills (luckily) but the extremely strong headwinds just sapped all my morale and made cycling a huge struggle.
 I was constantly looking at my GPS and counting down the last 4 or 5 miles into Tiverton in just 0.1 mile increments it was that bad!

 Eventually though I made it, and once again had lucked out with another great B&B. After last night's hostel it felt especially luxurious, and probably the biggest bedroom I've seen in my life.
 By now my legs are starting to feel achy, and walking into town this evening must have been amusing for anyone watching as I was probably waddling like a penguin!
 Fingers crossed I'll loosen up a little by tomorrow.

 Day 7 - Tiverton to Bridgwater

 Altitude climbed: 291m

 One of the great things about this tour so far is the people I'm meeting - it turns out that loads of people are really curious at seeing a bike heavily loaded with panniers.
 If I'd had front panniers too I'm sure I'd have been stopped even more!
 As I was checking out of the B&B this morning one of the other guests started telling me about a ride he'd done years ago, from Venice to Athens.
-That sounded like a great ride - maybe I'll try it in the future!
+That sounded like a great ride - maybe one to try in the future.

 One of the many bridges to pass under - this one actually had a relatively wide path